-Jim’s has an extensive record of service at Bryn Mawr, including service as a Special Assistant to the College President for Information Technology, faculty Coordinator of the College Praxis Program, and a member of the College’s Taskforce on Balancing Mission and Resources.
-Jim served for five years as an elected member, and two terms as Chair, of the College’s Committee on Academic and Institutional Priorities.
-In these various College leadership roles Jim has had significant involvement in decisions with profound effects on the success and sustainability of Bryn Mawr College as a premier liberal arts college for women.
-In 2009 Jim was awarded the McPherson Fellowship for excellence in teaching, research, and service to the community.
+Jim’s has an extensive record of service at Bryn Mawr College.
+He has served as a Special Assistant to the College President for Information Technology, Faculty Coordinator of the College’s Community Service Learning Program, a member of the College’s Taskforce on Balancing Mission and Resources, and five years of elected service as a member, and as Chair (2 terms), of the College’s Committee on Academic and Institutional Priorities.
+From 2011 to 2013 Jim served as the convener of the Social Work Faculty and one of three College Faculty members elected to serve on the Trustee-lead Digital Technology Taskforce.
+In these various College leadership roles, Jim has had significant involvement in decisions that continue to have profound effect on the success and sustainability of Bryn Mawr College as a premier liberal arts college for women.
+In 2009 the College awarded Jim the McPherson Fellowship for excellence in teaching, research, and service to the community.

-On September 21, 2009 Jim received a commission signed by Maryland Governor Martin O’Malley appointing Jim as a member of the Maryland's Veterans Behavioral Health Advisory Board for the period 2009 - 2011.
-Jim is also a member of the Council on Social Work Education Veterans’ Mental Health Taskforce.
-Jim has served three terms of elected office on the national Board of Directors for the American Board of Examiners in Clinical Social Work and he is a founding member of the Board of Directors of the National Center for Clinical Social Work.
+In 2009 Maryland Governor Martin O’Malley appointed Jim to the Maryland's Veterans Behavioral Health Advisory Committee.
+Jim has served as a member of the Maryland Military Child Education Coalition Steering Committee, the Council on Social Work Education Veterans’ Mental Health Taskforce, and the National Advisory Board for the Center for Innovation and Research on Veterans and Military Families (CIR) at the University of Southern California.
+Jim has served three terms of elected office on the Board of Directors for the American Board of Examiners in Clinical Social Work and he is a founding member of the Board of Directors of the National Center for Clinical Social Work.

-Research and Scholarly Interests: Behavioral health issues impacting individuals, families, and communities
+Research and Scholarly Interests: Reintegration health and behavioral health issues impacting recent Veterans and their families

 Substantive Specialization: Military and veteran populations and their families.